jsgoller1/algorithms/docs/SUPER.md

 ## Understand the problem
   * Try listing small inputs and what their correct output should be.
 If the input size can be between 0 and 10^6, try solving n=3, n=4, and n=5 by hand and seeing if a common pattern emerges.
   * Try drawing a picture.
 Really.
-  * What cases _could_ occur, even if you don't expect them?
+  * What cases _could_ occur given the problem statement, even if you don't expect them?
 List some of them.
 Is a null/empty input possible?
 What about a singleton input?
   * What work _must_ you do?
 Do you have to look at every portion of the input?
 Is there a way to avoid doing unnecessary work?
   * Does the problem feel like it can be "boiled down" to a common type of problem or problem you already solved?
 If the problem as stated is too complicated, try solving a simpler problem or reducing complexity and seeing if you can build off of that.
   * Are there obviously usable data structures or algorithms that could be used to make the solution trivial?